secretstartups/handbook/content/job-families/sales/customer-success-engineer.md

 - Consistent representation of our values to the customer, our CSE team, and the company as a whole
 - Lead in cross-functional work representing customer success in GitLabs more strategic revenue-focused initiatives
 - Owns and manages more than just the CSE manager purview - defined by looking for and solving larger team or organizational challenges, and owning initiatives that span wider than the CSE manager role
-- Aligned with the objectives of Gitlab and is responsible for ensuring that the CSE team as a whole is contributing to our company objectives
+- Aligned with the objectives of GitLab and is responsible for ensuring that the CSE team as a whole is contributing to our company objectives
 - Strategic in thinking to solve challenges for the entire CSE team and make improvements that will positively impact all customers

 ### Senior Manager, CSE Requirements